CallPopJmp/Cydbertap/README.md

 ----------------------

 The CydberTap is a small cheap solution for forensic analysis based on Cider Drinking, Cyber Security and finding something to do with my pi zero.

-The Goal is to create a small cheap forensic device for network defenders whether hobiests or proffesional.
+The Goal is to create a small cheap forensic device for network defenders whether hobbyists or professional.

 Aims (Currently completed Aim 1 :-)

-1: - Create an image for a pi zero that when plugged into a powered on (Windows) computer is recognised as a USB eternet device and automatically collects 30 minutes of inetwork traffic attempting to access the internernet.
+1: - Create an image for a pi zero that when plugged into a powered on (Windows) computer is recognised as a USB Ethernet device and automatically collects 30 minutes of network traffic attempting to access the internet.

-2: - Automate removal of legitmate network traffic so only interesting stuff has to be looked at.
+2: - Automate removal of legitimate network traffic so only interesting stuff has to be looked at.

 3: - Automatically perform a Memory capture without relying on compromising the computer.